iamZackZack/grid-master/README.md

 * Set robot to Remote Control mode.
 * Robot responds to CPEE calls.

+## Results

+* Successfully tested 6x6 and 12x12 keyboard matrices.

+Verified real-time GPIO input + JSON POST

+CPEE integration reliably handles game flow and robot triggers

+Frontend visualizer reacts live to game state and player turns

+Noted issues: USB recognition on UR5 was unreliable, resolved manually

+📊 Evaluation

+Terrain placement works consistently and aligns well with expected grid coordinates

+Movement detection via physical grid is accurate and responsive with <1s latency

+Event flow and character turn transitions operate reliably using CPEE logic

+Frontend provides clear visual feedback and worked in all tested browsers

+Robot control timing was smooth, though UR5 file access required manual workarounds

+## Immediate Improvements

+* Refine visuals on the frontend to improve game immersion.
+* Improve process latencies to make the game flow more smoothly.
+* Fine-tune the UR5 programs to allow proper placement of terrain pieces on, off, and across the grid.

+## Future Directions

+* Add new game logic:
+ * Enemy initiative, movement, and action logic to allow players to overcome obstacles during the gameplay.
+ * Specialized player actions that can be used on turns such as Attack, or Heal.
+ * Experience points to allow player leveling up which would unlock new abilities.
+* Add new game rulesets such that the game can be played with different objectives.
+* Integrate visual/audio effects on the frontend during turn phases to improve game immersion.
+* Integrate speech recognition to allow players to interact with the system as they would in a real-life scenario.

 ## Demo Video

 Here is a "short" demo of Grid Master in action, showing player interaction, event handling, and grid expansion: